- About Us

 - 2018 - Medals, Souvenirs and Legacy

-In November 2014 the Museum will be taking a look at one man's experiences of the First World War
+From November 2014 to February 2015 the Museum took a look at one man's experiences of the First World War.

 Samuel Watkins was a local man.
 He was the son of Sarah Watkins of Stonehouse and he was married to Daisy Rose Watkins - they lived together in Randwick.